ricallinson/mk3/README.md

 ### Path to Commands File

 The path to the file containing the commands to execute against the bus.
+Available commands are listed in the [all_commands.yaml](https://github.com/ricallinson/mk3/blob/master/samples/all_commands.yaml) file.

 	mk3 -dongle /dev/tty.usbserial-A904RBQ7 -cmd ./samples/get_settings.yaml